- Prisma v7 Migration on Next.js 16 — Turbopack Fix Guide

 In-depth Next.js guides covering App Router, RSC, ISR, and deployment.
 Get code examples, optimization checklists, and prompts to accelerate development.

 I recently upgraded a production Next.js application to version 16, and with it came the need to migrate from Prisma v6 to v7.
 What should have been a straightforward package upgrade turned into several hours of debugging cryptic module resolution errors.
-The official Prisma v7 migration guide doesn't address the specific compatibility issues with Next.js 16's Turbopack bundler, which resulted in "Cannot find module '.prisma/client/default'" errors that completely broke the application.
+The official Prisma v7 migration guide doesn't address the specific compatibility issues with Next.js 16's Turbopack bundler — and the fix isn't just one change, it's three.

 Understanding the Prisma v7 Changes